A little mystery in La Napoule: Clews' daydream

 The current castle dates back to the 20th century!
 I swear... entirely rebuilt by Henry Clews, an American artist who bought the ruin in 1918...
 Henry Clews (1876-1937)?

-The heir to a big fortune, the fortune belonging to his dad, the English lord who emigrated in New-York and who built up his empire in Wall Street.
+The heir to a big fortune: his dad, an English lord emigrated in New-York and built up his empire in Wall Street.
 But Henry wasn’t interested in business.
 He was an artist!
 So he left for France: Paris, then the Côte d’Azur.

-So, they spent here about 18 years, to restore the castle in middle of their little menagerie including fawns, peacocks and white flamingos.
+So, they spent 18 years here, to restore the castle in middle of their menagerie including fawns, peacocks and white flamingos.
 An awaken dream!
 After Henry’s death in 1937, then Mary’s one in 1955, the foundation Clews was created in the castle.